SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md

    ##### Checking the Flow's Execution Results

-2. Check your local directory (C:\k2view\Broadway_Training) and open the new JSON file that contains the list of cases selected from CASE table.
+2. Check your local directory (C:\k2view\Broadway_Training) and open the new JSON file that contains the list of cases selected from the CASE table.